0xbinder/0xbinder.github.io/content/posts/perfectroot_ctf_2024/index.md

 76	}
 ```

 Blutter tools creates a frida script automatically for us named `blutter_frida.js`.
-We set `const fn_addr` to `0x29ce0c` at line number 6 to the address loading the object; and leave the rest of the code as it is.
+We set `const fn_addr` to `0x29ce0c` at line number `6` to the address loading the object.

 ```js
    ...